cbg-ethz/V-pipe/README.md

   We use HaploClique or SAVAGE to perform global haplotype reconstruction for heterogeneous viral populations by using an overlap graph.

+## Preprint

+Posada-Céspedes S., Seifert D., Topolsky I., Metzner K.J., and Beerenwinkel N. V-pipe: a computational pipeline for assessing viral genetic diversity from high-throughput sequencing data. doi:[10.1101/2020.06.09.142919](https://doi.org/10.1101/2020.06.09.142919)

+NOTE: During the Gibbs sampling performed by ShoRAH, several clusters may generate the same haplotype representative.
+Such collisions result in inflated posterior values.
+Also, the averaging of the haplotype abundances across iterations can be affected by floating-point precision problems.
+Fortunately, ShoRAH also reports the number of reads assigned to each haplotype per iteration which we use to correct the aforementioned quantities in post-processing.
+We are currently implementing the changes required to resolve these issues in future releases of ShoRAH.

 ## Contributions

 - [Susana Posada Céspedes](https://orcid.org/0000-0002-7459-8186)